comp426-2023-spring/planify/CHECKLIST.md

 ## Team mangement

-Plan to meet with your team ASAP.
-Talk through identifying roles within your team.

-Try to figure out what each of you are good at/enjoy doing and try to work out roles that incorporate that.

-Some basic roles you will want to consider:

 1. A review manager - someone to review pull requests and merge or reject them and manage the related discussions
-2. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
+3. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
-3. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
+4. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
-4. A release manager - someone to manage the packaging and release process for your prototype package
+5. A release manager - someone to manage the packaging and release process for your prototype package
-5. A project manager - someone keeping track of all the moving parts and make sure that everything that needs to happen is happening
+6. A project manager - someone keeping track of all the moving parts and make sure that everything that needs to happen is happening
-5. Roles for team members to take charge or different parts of the project.
+7. Roles for team members to take charge or different parts of the project.
 Possible roles:
     1. Front end lead
     2. Back end lead
     3. Database lead
     4. Design lead
     5. Etc.

-You will notice that there are more roles than people in your group.
-That is because you will all be doing a hybrid job of managing a thing while working on other things.

 ## Next steps